kc101010/Research-Improving-Device-Drivers/HonoursProject/Dissertation Layout.md

 ## Project Goal
 The aim of this project is to try and overcome the previously highlighted issues by developing a Linux device driver in Rust.
 Not only will it replace C, Rust and its features should prevent issues with memory safety.
 Rust is a relatively young language with several benefits and features that aim to improve memory safety.
 It continues to spread through industry as it was recently incorporated into the Linux Kernel from version 6.1 (Vaughan-Nichols, 2022) and there have been public calls from developers for Rust to be utilised more.
 An example of this being Microsoft Azure CTO, Mark Russinovich, urging the industry (regarding to C and C++) 'For the sake of security and reliability, the industry should declare those languages as deprecated.'
 (Claburn, 2022).

-## General Concepts (405w)
+## General Concepts (505w)

 ### Kernel (40 words)
 A kernel is the primary interface between hardware and computer processes, ensuring resources are used as effectively as possible (Baeldung, 2022).
-The kernel runs within the operating system and controls the function of hardware alongside managing memory and computer peripherals.
+The kernel runs within the operating system as a large section of executable code fulfilling several roles including process management, memory management, filesystem management, device control and networking.

 ![[LinuxOSLayersBreakdown-Wiki.png]]
 (Figure X, System layer breakdown of Linux.
 Wikipedia, 2022)

 ### User space and Kernel Space (84 words)
 Kernel space is an area of memory used exclusively by the kernel and encapsulates device drivers .
 User space is a separate area where user applications run and file systems can be managed (Baeldung, 2022).
 User applications communicate with the kernel via system calls.
 Kernel and user space is separated to protect memory and protect the hardware layer of the system as showcased in Figure x.
 The term 'space' is interchangeable with the term 'mode' as this concept is also related to processors.

+### System call interface (100w)
+As kernel space is separate from user space this means that kernel-level operations are not freely available to the general user though such functions can still be accessed from user space via a system call interface.
+As can be obsrved in figure X, the system call interface is the main boundary between the various kernel subsystems and user space.
+System calls are widely used, especially in lower level programming languages such as C and Assembly, with their main function being to obtain information from the kernel for use within user space or send information from user space to the kernel.

 ### Device node system (72w)
 Device nodes are special file types (especially in Unix-based systems) which represent a resource allocated by the kernel.
 These resources are identified by a major number and minor number which are both stored within the structure of the node.
 Typically, the major number identifies the device driver while the minor number identifies a specific device (or collection of devices) that the driver can control with these numbers being passed to the driver.